railsuser2014/openobject-doc-book-en/source/book/3/3_6/accounting_entries.rst

 Once the payment order is confirmed there's still a validation step for an accountant to carry out.
 You could imagine that these orders would be prepared by an accounts clerk, and then approved by a manager to go ahead with payment.

+..
+TODO - get the details corrected here - web client can now do this

-.. tip::   **A step further**  *Payment Workflow*
+.. tip:: Payment Workflow

 	An Open ERP workflow is associated with each payment order.
 	To see a visualization of it you'll have to use the GTK client.
-Select a payment order and click Plugins > Print workflow from the top menu.
+	Select a payment order and click *Plugins > Print workflow* from the top menu.

 	You can integrate more complex workflow rules to manage payment orders by adapting the workflow.
 	For example, in some companies payments must be approved by a manager under certain cash flow or value limit conditions.

 .. figure::  images/account_payment_workflow.png
    :align: center